fosslight/hub-guide-en/tips/2_project/2_using_project_info/README.md

     <img src="../../images/project/project_copy/project_copy_3.png" alt="ProjectCopy_3" class="styled-image">
     If the project's identification has been confirmed, 'Status' selection options will be available for the copied project.
     <img src="../../images/project/project_copy/project_copy_4.png" alt="ProjectCopy_4" class="styled-image">
+    - Identification Progress: Select this if the Open Source used has changed and needs to proceed from the Identification stage.
+    - Identification Confirm: Select this if packaging files or notices need to be modified.
+    - Packaging Confirm: Select this if there are no changes from the existing project.
     4. The copied project will appear in the 'Project List'.
 <br><br><br>

 ## Search Projects Containing a Specific Open Source